Andlinks-Yourturn/Hackatom/README.md

     OS: ubuntu / Mac OS

-    Docker: The entire project is wrapped in a containers.
+    Docker: we provide an API wrapped in a containers.

 2. Deploy

-    Build Docker Images